inspec/inspec/docs/inputs.md

 Test Summary: 1 successful, 0 failures, 0 skipped
 ```

-### Which profiles support Inputs?
+### Which profiles support inputs?

 The best way for a profile to indicate it supports inputs is to list them in the metadata file, `inspec.yml`.
 Any profile that has an `inputs` (or the deprecated `attributes`) section in its `inspec.yml` metadata file is [configuring](#configuring-inputs-in-profile-metadata) inputs.

 That said, any profile that uses the DSL keyword `input()` (or the deprecated `attribute()`) in the control source code supports inputs.
-These profiles are *reading* (and possibly setting) Input values and using them to make decisions.
+These profiles are *reading* (and possibly setting) input values and using them to make decisions.

 ### How can I set Inputs?

-As installed (without specialized plugins), Chef InSpec supports five ways of setting Inputs:
+As installed (without specialized plugins), Chef InSpec supports five ways of setting inputs:

  * Inline in control code, using `input('input_name', value: 42)`.
  * In profile `inspec.yml` metadata files